Maryum97/03-JavaScript_Password_Generator/README.md

 ii.     <div text-align = "centre">![Annotation 2020-12-20 125733](https://user-images.githubusercontent.com/73832871/102714230-2dd73080-42c5-11eb-9239-e9a3b2750c84.png)</div>
 This prompt asks the user if they want special characters in their password.
 Clicking on 'OK' means 'Yes', and 'Cancel' means 'No'.
 The password will have special characters on selecting 'OK', and will not on pressing 'Cancel'.

-The next prompts (in images iii., iv., and v.) will fulfil the next conditions in a similar way, REGARDLESS of the choice made in this prompt.
+The next prompts (in images iii., iv., and v.) will fulfil the next conditions in a similar way, REGARDLESS of the choice made in the preceding prompt.
 <br>
 <br>
 iii.    <div text-align = "centre">![Annotation 2020-12-20 125810](https://user-images.githubusercontent.com/73832871/102714233-2fa0f400-42c5-11eb-84c5-88c6bcfeed54.png)</div>